AJBrillantes/data-analyst-portfolio/README.md

 # Data Analyst Portfolio

-A repository of data science projects demonstrating skills I have learned so far.
+A repository of data analyst projects demonstrating skills I have learned so far.
 Some projects were accomplished as part of Dataquest's Data Analyst Path.
 Programming
 Languages used are **Python** and **SQL (SQLite)**.
 The projects are presented in Jupyter Notebook (`.ipynb`) files.

 For some projects, there are internal links directing the viewer to specific parts of the notebook.
 As of this time (11/26/2020), some of these links are not supported